Vojvođanska Banka: Post-Yugoslav era

-2006–2017

-In September 2006, National Bank of Greece bought 99.44% of Vojvođanska banka's capital for €385 million.
-In Serbian retail banking market, it is the first in Serbian Dinars savings, third in foreign currency savings and first according to the number of issued VISA cards – over 430,000.
+In September 2006, the National Bank of Greece (NBG) bought 99.44% of Vojvođanska Banka's capital for 385 million euros.
+In Serbia's retail banking market, it ranked first in Serbian Dinars savings, third in foreign currency savings and first according to the number of issued VISA cards (over 430,000 cards).
+By then, it had a total of 104 branches in 80 cities across Serbia.

-2017–2019

-In December 2017, OTP banka Srbija bought 100% of shares of Vojvođanska banka from the National Bank of Greece.
-In May 2019, the process of integration of OTP banka Srbija and Vojvođanska banka was finalized, and OTP Bank as majority owner decided to operate under name Vojvođanska banka on Serbian market, formally changing the "OTP banka Srbija" name.
+In December 2017, OTP Banka Srbija bought 100% of shares of Vojvođanska Banka from the NBG Group.
+In May 2019, the process of integration of OTP Banka Srbija and Vojvođanska Banka was finalized, by then operating under the single brand Vojvođanska Banka in the Serbian market.
+In May 2021, the Vojvođanska Banka brand was phased out and the company became OTP Banka Srbija.

-Branches

-As of 2017, the bank had a total of 104 branches in 80 cities across Serbia.